 Infrared Is Restorative, Yet Entirely Missing In Modern Life

-Infrared light is invisible and makes up around half of sunlight.
-It is mostly felt as heat.
-Red light is visible, and makes up around 15% of sunlight.
+Infrared light is invisible — and makes up about half of sunlight.

-Between the two, about 65% of sunlight (at noon) is restorative red and infrared.
+65% of pure sunlight is comprised of restorative red and infrared.

-We need large amounts of red & infrared to regulate our thyroid, digestion, immunity, circadian rhythm, enzyme activity, and more.
+The body needs large amounts of red & infrared frequencies to regulate thyroid function, digestion, immunity, circadian rhythm, enzyme activity, circadian rhythm, hormone production, and more.

-By contrast, throughout history, it’s nearly certain that humans received large amounts of infrared and red throughout the day and night — from sunlight and fire.
+Throughout history, humans received large amounts of infrared and red all day and night — from both sunlight and fire.